zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/services/tfm_secure_partition_addition.rst

 - ``short_name``: should be the same as the ``name`` in the secure partition manifest file.
 - ``manifest``: the relative path of the manifest file to TF-M root.
+  In out-of-tree secure partition, ``manifest`` can be an absolute path or the relative path to the current manifest list file.
 - ``conditional``: Optional.
 Configure control macro for this partition.
 - ``version_major``: major version the partition manifest.
 - ``version_minor``: minor version the partition manifest.
 - ``pid``: Secure Partition ID value distributed in chapter `Secure Partition ID Distribution`_.
+- ``output_dir``: Optional.
+Secure Partition can specify a relative path to ``<build_dir>/generated`` to hold the generated files.
+  It enables Secure Partition to select a generated path independent from its source code path, for example in out-of-tree Secure Parition build.

 Reference configuration example: